choderalab/modelforge/docs/getting_started.rst

 +++++++++++++++++++++++++++++++++++++++

-The training routine is also defined in a TOML file.
 The training TOML file includes the number of epochs, batch size, learning rate, logger, callback parameters, and other training parameters (including dataset splitting).
-Each of these settings plays a crucial role in the training process:
+Each of these settings plays a crucial role in the training process.

 Here is an example of a training routine definition: